leaflabs/leaflabs-docs/source/hardware/maple-mini.rst

 .. _maple-mini-vin:

-* **Silkscreen Vin voltage mistake**: The silkscreen on the Maple Mini falsely indicates that Vin may be supplied with up to 16 V.  We recommend an input voltage **no greater than 12 V**.
+* **Silkscreen Vin voltage mistake**: The silkscreen on the Maple Mini falsely indicates that Vin may be supplied with up to 16V.
+We recommend an input voltage **no greater than 12V**, and potentially even lower depending upon the current draw requirements of the application.
+Please see :ref:`Power Regulation on the Maple Mini

-  The voltage regulator on the Mini is rated up to 16 V.  However, our tests indicate that as its input voltage approaches 16 V, its output begins to rise to levels higher than those recommended by ST for supplying the STM32F103CB.
-The limit of 12 V keeps the voltage supplied to the processor at safe levels.
+  <maple-mini-power-regulation>` for more information.

 Recommended Reading
 -------------------